google search cover

 4. Alt Text: This helps search engines understand the content of your images.
 Always include your target keyword in the alt text.

-5. URL Structure: URLs should be easily readable and include your target keyword.
+5. URL Structure: URLs should be easy to read and include your target keyword.

-6. Internal Links: Linking to your content can help search engines better understand your site and keep users engaged for longer.
+6. Internal Links: Linking to your content helps search engines better understand your site and keeps users engaged longer.
 It also ensures your content gets crawled and indexed.

 Off-Page SEO